Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 Technology can solve the world's biggest problems, and it has an integral role to play in bringing support to everyday heroes in a variety of ways.
 You can join the Call for Code community in contributing to the cause.
 IBM and Samsung have teamed up to deliver Call for Code: Honoring Everyday Heroes – a challenge that encourages developers and problem solvers around the world to build solutions for everyday heroes.

 Those that Answer the Call are invited to create a solution to help or honor the lives of our everyday heroes.
 Submissions for the Challenge must be able to run on a Samsung tablet, smartphone, and/or wearable device and make use of one or more IBM open hybrid cloud technologies such as IBM Cloud or IBM Watson.
-Participants will also have access to Samsung toolkits, as well as data from The Weather Company
+Participants will also have access to Samsung toolkits, as well as data from The Weather Company.

 ## An example